mrrogercampbell/microsoft-codecamp-lecture-notes/unit-1/chapter-11-methods.md

 # Methods
 * **Gotchas:**
-A little caveat before we continue.
-Since we have not encountered C# classes at this point, we will be working within the MainClass in your replit IDE, which limits us to working with static methods at this point.
+* Since we have not encountered C# classes at this point, we will be working within the MainClass in your replit IDE, which limits us to working with static methods at this point.
 Static methods belong to the class they are created in, which in this chapter will be the MainClass.

 When we learn about classes, we will learn about instance methods and be able to compare and contrast them to static methods.
 We will also be able to see a more usages and behaviors of static methods in a non-static environment.